Pirate FlagPirates and PrivateersPirate Flag

 January 26: William Kidd receives a letter of marque to hunt pirates.

-April: Henry Every arrives at New Providence, Bahamas aboard Fancy.
+April 1: Henry Every arrives at New Providence, Bahamas aboard Fancy.
+He changes his name to Henry Bridgeman and treats with Governor Nicholas Trott to allow those aboard the ship to disembark.
 While his crew disperses, he disappears.

 August 10: A proclamation for the arrest of Henry Every is issued by the Lords Justices.